-Spring 2020's fashion trends have been beckoning us since last September when the fashion week runways were flooded with statement suits, polka dots and streamlined understated separates.
-As we approach Easter weekend, it now certainly feels like spring, with the arrival of blue skies.
-While there might not be much motivation to dress up since you'll likely be at home, the spring looks below look just as good inside as they do outside.
+Spring 2021's fashion trends have been beckoning us since last September when the fashion week presentations were flooded with statement suits, dreamy dresses, and streamlined understated separates.
+Though it may be the early days of 2021, out sights are firmly set on the springtime horizon.
+We understand that there might not be much motivation to dress up since you'll mainly be at home, but the spring looks below look just as good inside as they do outside.

-We're determined to find a way to start wearing more summery looks now—even if that means just adding a few bright colours to our outfits here and there.
-This year is still all about easy-to-wear dresses, but co-ords and skirts have also risen their way to the top of our shopping list.
+We're determined to find a way to start wearing spring-ready looks now—even if that means just adding a few bright colours to our outfits here and there.
+This year is still all about easy-to-wear dresses, but co-ords (particularly the knitted variety) and skirts have also risen their way to the top of our shopping list.

 So if you're looking for some new styling ideas, keep scrolling for our guide for what to wear this spring, plus a shopping list to achieve each look.
-Since most of these outfits revolve around classic everyday staples, you'll be able to re-create many of these spring outfits without spending anything.
+Since most of these outfits revolve around classic everyday staples, we think you'll also be able to re-create several of these spring outfits without spending anything.

 Style Notes: There are few things as classic as a Breton stripe top.
 Here, Bubbly Aquarius pairs the staple with linen trousers for a casual springtime look.

 Marks & Spencer Pure Merino Wool Striped Crew Neck Jumper (£30)

 H&M Pull-On Linen-Blend Trousers (£18)

 Style Notes: A cardigan is a spring staple in anyone's book.
 Take note from Ada Oguntodu this season and pair yours with a denim midi over the weekend or comfy trousers for casual days at home.

 & Other Stories Relaxed Wool Knit Cardigan (£69)